-The General Exploration Analysis Type in Intel® VTune™ Amplifier is used to detect microarchitectural hardware bottlenecks in an application or system.
+The General Exploration (replaced with the Microarchitecture Exploration in the latest product versions) analysis type in Intel® VTune™ Amplifier is used to detect microarchitectural hardware bottlenecks in an application or system.
 General Exploration uses hardware event counters to detect and locate issues and presents the data in a user-friendly and actionable format.
 This article will explain the mechanisms used in this analysis, a few best-known-methods for interpreting the results, and the various complexities and issues that arise when doing this type of analysis.

 The majority of the data collected and displayed in the General Exploration profile is based on hardware events collected by the Performance Monitoring Units (PMU) on the CPU.
 These PMU counters are hardware registers that can be programmed to count various events, for example cache misses or mispredicted branches.
 You can find details about the PMUs and events in the Software Developers Manual.
 VTune Amplifier collects the events in a mode known as Event-Based Sampling (EBS).
 In EBS, each PMU register is programmed to count a specific event and given a sample-after value (SAV).
 When the event occurs, the counter increments, and when it reaches the SAV, an interrupt fires and some data is collected, e.g. instruction pointer (IP), call stack, PID, etc...
 For example, if we programmed a PMU to count the L2 Cache Miss event with a SAV of 2000, on the 2000th L2 cache miss an interrupt would occur, the data would be collected, and VTune Amplifier would attribute all 2000 cache misses to the singe IP collected in the interrupt handler.
 Then the PMU would reset and start counting to 2000 again.